You did it. Your Kentucky LLC is officially up and running, ready to take on challenges, roll in the profits, and change the world.

 There’s no doubt that this is an exciting time in your business journey.
 After starting your LLC, it’s easy to get carried away in all the excitement and expectations.
 After all, as a new business owner, you’ve got a lot on your plate.

-Every year, your LLC must submit an Annual Report to the Kentucky Secretary of State to keep your information current.
+In Kentucky, an LLC’s annual report consists of two parts: a Franchise Tax and a Public Information Report.
+Each LLC must submit these filings to the Kentucky Comptroller every year to keep their information current.
 Unsure how to go about it?
 Never even heard of it?
 No worries at all.
 That’s why we’re here.
 Keep reading for everything you need to know.

 What is a Kentucky Annual Report?
 Why is it Important?